What is Chain of Thought Prompting & How to Use It in AI

 Utilizing few-shot prompting may lead to overfitting, where models become too tailored to specific training data, resulting in poor generalization to new inputs.
 This overfitting restricts the model's ability to adapt to diverse scenarios, limiting its overall effectiveness.
 However, methods like Auto-CoT and analogical prompting can help alleviate these risks by improving reasoning capabilities while minimizing overfitting.

-Using a variety of relevant and distinct examples, these methods promote better overall model performance and enhance the model’s ability to generalize across different tasks.
-This approach ensures that the model can handle a wide range of inputs effectively, thereby improving its utility and reliability in real-world applications.
+Using a variety of relevant and distinct examples, these methods promote better overall model performance and enhance the model's ability to generalize across different tasks.
+This approach guarantees that the model can handle a wide range of inputs effectively, thereby improving its utility and reliability in real-world applications.

 Faithfulness and Reliability